MechMindRobotics/.github/profile/README.md

 ### Download Mech-Eye SDK

-You can download Mech-Eye SDK from [Mech-Mind Download Center](https://downloads.mech-mind.com/?tab=tab-sdk).
+You can download Mech-Eye SDK from [**Mech-Mind Download Center**](https://downloads.mech-mind.com/?tab=tab-sdk).
 The latest version of Mech-Eye SDK is recommended for more comprehensive functionality and better stability.

 ### Samples of Mech-Eye API